Citywide Greenways

 Federal RAISE grant awarded to NYC for greenways planning

-NYCEDC currently leads long-term greenway expansion planning and 13 greenway capital projects, totaling approximately 7.5 miles and representing over $1.5B of investment from the Manhattan Waterfront Greenway to the Staten Island Waterfront Greenway on the North Shore and the Queensway in Central Queens.
+NYCEDC currently leads 13 greenway capital projects, totaling approximately 7.5 miles and representing over $1.5B of investment from the Manhattan Waterfront Greenway to the Staten Island Waterfront Greenway on the North Shore and the Queensway in Central Queens In addition, NYCEDC is working with NYCDOT and NYC Parks to study opportunities for long-term greenway expansion planning.

 Long-term Citywide Greenways Expansion Planning